 11.25.1 Compensation

-All resources identified as resolving the Flexible Ramping Constraint in the applicable RTUC interval are awarded Flexible Ramping Constraint capacity and will be compensated for such capacity for each RTUC interval, whether or not the Flexible Ramping Constraint is binding, limited by the quantity of Flexible Ramping Constraint requirements set by the CAISO operators as follows: The Scheduling Coordinator is paid the product of the (1) upward MW of capacity identified to satisfy the constraint, multiplied by 0.25 hours, and (2) Flexible Ramping Constraint Derived Price calculated for each applicable fifteen-minute FMM interval as described further in this Section 11.25.1.
+All resources identified as resolving the Flexible Ramping Constraint in the applicable RTUC interval are awarded Flexible Ramping Constraint capacity and will be compensated for such capacity for each RTUC interval, whether or not the Flexible Ramping Constraint is binding, limited by the quantity of Flexible Ramping Constraint requirements set by the CAISO operators as follows: The Scheduling Coordinator is paid the product of the (1) upward MW of capacity identified to satisfy the constraint(s) in the groupings and individual EIM Area Balancing Authority Areas in which it participates to relieve the constraint(s), multiplied by 0.25 hours, and (2) Flexible Ramping Constraint Derived Price calculated for each applicable fifteen-minute FMM interval as described further in this Section 11.25.1.
 Payment to resources will be rescinded as set forth in Section 11.25.2.
-For each applicable fifteen-minute FMM interval, the Flexible Ramping Constraint Derived Price is equal to the lesser of: 1) $800/MWh; or 2) the greater of: (a) zero (0), or (b) the Real-Time ASMP for Spinning Reserves for the applicable fifteen-minute FMM interval; or (c) the Flexible Ramping Constraint Shadow Price minus seventy-five (75) percent of the maximum of (i) zero (0), or (ii) the Real-Time System Marginal Energy Cost, calculated as the simple average of the System Marginal Energy Cost for each of the three five-minute RTD intervals in the applicable fifteen-minute FMM interval.
-The Shadow Price of the binding Flexible Ramping Constraint represents the reduction of the total Energy and Ancillary Services procurement cost associated with a marginal change of that constraint, which is equal to zero (0) if the Flexible Ramping Constraint is not binding.
+For each applicable fifteen-minute FMM interval, the Flexible Ramping Constraint Derived Price is equal to the lesser of: 1) $800/MWh; or 2) the greater of: (a) zero (0), or (b) the Real-Time ASMP for Spinning Reserves for the applicable fifteen-minute FMM interval; or (c) the total Flexible Ramping Constraint Shadow Price, which is determined as the sum of the Flexible Ramping Constraint Shadow Prices for the groupings and individual EIM Area Balancing Authority Areas in which the resource is deemed to have contributed to the constraint, minus seventy-five (75) percent of the maximum of (i) zero (0), or (ii) the Real-Time System Marginal Energy Cost, calculated as the simple average of the System Marginal Energy Cost for each of the three five-minute RTD intervals in the applicable fifteen-minute FMM interval.
+The Flexible Ramping Constraint Shadow Price represents the reduction of the total Energy and Ancillary Services procurement cost associated with a marginal change of that constraint for the applicable groupings and individual EIM Area Balancing Authority Areas in which the constraint is enforced, which is equal to zero (0) if the Flexible Ramping Constraint is not binding.
 All costs associated with payments made pursuant to this Section 11.25 are allocated to all Scheduling Coordinators pursuant to the requirements set forth in Section 11.25.3.

 11.25.2 Rescission of Payment for Non-Performance

-Payments to Scheduling Coordinators are rescinded for the quantity of MWs of undelivered Flexible Ramping Constraint capacity determined as the hourly sum of the Settlement Interval amounts calculated as the minimum of: 1) the Flexible Ramping Constraint capacity identified as having contributed to the relief of the Flexible Ramping Constraint, or 2) the maximum of (a) zero (0), or (b) the difference between (i) the absolute value of the negative UIE and (ii) the upward MWs identified as Undelivered Ancillary Services Capacity as required in Section 11.10.9.3.
-The rescinded amounts will be based on the product of the: 1) MWs quantities to be rescinded determined as described in this Section 11.25.2; and 2) hourly Flexible Ramping Constraint price determined as the weighted average of the four fifteen-minute Flexible Ramping Constraint Derived Prices derived as described in Section 11.25.1.
+Payments to Scheduling Coordinators are rescinded for the quantity of MWs of undelivered Flexible Ramping Constraint capacity determined as the 15-minute sum of the Settlement Interval amounts calculated as the minimum of: 1) the Flexible Ramping Constraint capacity identified as having contributed to the relief of the Flexible Ramping Constraint, or 2) the maximum of (a) zero (0), or (b) the difference between (i) the absolute value of the negative UIE and (ii) the upward MWs identified as Undelivered Ancillary Services Capacity as required in Section 11.10.9.3.
+The rescinded amounts will be based on the product of the: 1) MWs quantities to be rescinded determined as described in this Section 11.25.2; and 2) the Flexible Ramping Constraint Derived Price as described in Section 11.25.1.

 11.25.3 Allocation of Costs